joshbegley/nyt-latest/README.md

 `The Great Lakes Shipwreck Historical Society used a remotely controlled vehicle to discover the rusty Western Reserve, an early all-steel ship sunk by a storm more than 130 years ago.`\
 https://nytimes.com/video/us/100000010049562/shipwreck-western-reserve-lake-michigan.html

-**Colts' Charvarius Ward seeks fresh start: 'I had to get out of San Francisco'**\
+**Colts' Charvarius Ward seeks fresh start after tragedy: 'I had to get out of San Francisco'**\
-`The new Colts cornerback said he was looking for a fresh start just months after the death of his one-year-old daughter. `\
+`The new Colts cornerback said he was looking for a fresh start just months after the death of his 1-year-old daughter. `\
 https://nytimes.com/athletic/6202223/2025/03/13/colts-charvarius-ward-fresh-start-free-agency/

 **Chuck Schumer: Trump and Musk Would Love a Shutdown.
 We Must Not Give Them One.**\